Becoming an Ironman: What the journey taught me

 Somewhere in the dishwasher

 It's like a chess game played in the water.
-Finding the right time to overtake opponents, discovering the most efficient lanes around the course, navigating in open water through sighting (remember your head is looking down into the dark most of the time) - all while mastering good form.
+Finding the right time to overtake opponents, discovering the most efficient lanes around the course, navigating the open water through sighting (remember your head is looking down into the dark most of the time) - all while mastering good form.

 The long, silent ride